How to gain confidence: Proven tips for developing and building self-assurance

 6. Acknowledge your achievements

-Don't brush off your accomplishments.
+When you hit your goals, don’t just brush them off or downplay it like it was nothing.
 Take a moment to recognize what you've done—it's a reminder of your abilities.

 💙 Begin a gratitude practice with Tamara Levitt in 7 Days of Gratitude to document your daily achievements and remind yourself of what you’re capable of.